lgigek/jmeter-sample/README.md

 # JMeter sample
-A sample of load test with JMeter.
+A sample of performance test with JMeter.

 ## Script details
 ### Thread Group